pph-collective/TITAN/docs/run_local.md

 ### Running Interactively

-The model can also be run interactively in the repl.
-Start a `python` session from the root directory of `TITAN`, and follow along!
+The model can also be run interactively in the repl when the model has been cloned from the GitHub repository.
+Please see the developer installation instructions in [installation](user_guide.md) for information on installing dependencies with poetry  Start a `python` session in poetry from the root directory of `TITAN` via `poetry run python`, and follow along!

 We'll use the sample params file `tests/params/basic.yml` in all of these examples, but feel free to use a different one.